Skip to main content

 Vermont Rail Plan

-The 2025 update of the Rail Plan is getting rolling.
-Thank you to all who participated in the 2021 version.
-We are refreshing and enhancing that work; a highlight will be strengthening how we tell the important story of rail in Vermont.
+The 2025 update of the Rail Plan is moving right along.
+Thank you to all who are participating.
+We are refreshing and enhancing the 2021 Rail Plan.

-The Rail Plan is for the future of intercity passenger rail (Amtrak) and freight rail.
+The Rail Plan guides the future of intercity passenger rail (Amtrak) and freight rail.
 The coordinated update of the Vermont Freight Plan will follow the Rail Plan.
 In addition, watch for the Rail Corridor ID study over the next few years.

 It is important to maintain a current rail plan to